GoogleCloudPlatform/platform-engineering/reference-architectures/multicluster-patterns/quickstart-multi-zone-deploy/README.md

 cd multicluster-patterns/quickstart-multi-zone-deploy
 ```

-## Step 1: Create the Base GKE Infrastructure (Terraform)
+## Create the Base GKE Infrastructure (Terraform)

-You will use Terraform to create two zonal GKE
+You will use Terraform to create:

-clusters with fleets enabled in the same region but different zones.
+* Networking Setup
+  * Creates a custom Google Cloud VPC without auto-subnets.
+  * Defines two specific subnetworks (`10.10.0.0/20` and `10.10.16.0/20`) within the VPC and the region specified by `us-central`.

+* GKE Cluster Deployment
+  * Deploys `zonal-cluster-1` in zone `us-central1-a`, utilizing the first subnet.
+  * Deploys `zonal-cluster-2` in zone `us-central1-b`, utilizing the second subnet.

+* Cluster Configuration (Identical for Both)
+  * Gateway API enabled (Standard Channel).
+  * Workload Identity enabled.
+  * Registered to a Google Cloud Fleet.

 ```sh
 cd terraform